zygurt/TSM/README.md

 **Time Domain files:**
   - SOLA.m is a single channel implementation of the Synchronised Overlap Add (SOLA) method of time-scale modification.
 Proposed by Roucos and Wilgus.
   - SOLA_DAFX.m is a modified version of the SOLA implementation in Zolzer et al.
-  - ESOLA.m (Coming soon).
+  - ESOLA.m WIP version.
+Varied pitch information is lost as speed is reduced.
 Proposed by Rudresh et al.
   - WSOLA.m is a single channel implementation of the Waveform Similarity Overlap Add (WSOLA) method of time-scale modification.
 Proposed by Verhelst and Roelands.
   - WSOLA_Driedger.m is a modified version of the WSOLA implementation by Driedger (2014).